JuliaGaussianProcesses/Stheno.jl/docs/src/getting_started.md

 - visualise a simple 1D example
 - infer kernel parameters in a variety of ways

-We _not_ covered any of the fancy features of Stheno yet tough.
+We _haven't_ covered any of the fancy features of Stheno yet though.